ZUNATIC/Defaced-page/README.md

 3. Audio Policies

-Note that modern browsers (Chrome, Firefox, Safari) often block audio from playing automatically without user interaction.
-The script includes a 500ms delay attempt to unmute, but for the best results, users may need to click anywhere on the page first.
+    Note: Modern browsers (Chrome, Firefox, Safari) often block audio from playing automatically.
+For the best results, users may need to click anywhere on the page to trigger the sound.

 📝 Usage

     Clone this repository or copy the code into a file named index.html.

-    Place your logo as black_Tomato.jpg in the same directory.

-    Place your music file as anthem.mp3 in the same directory.
+    Add Assets: Place your logo (black_Tomato.jpg) and music (anthem.mp3) in the same folder.

-    Open index.html in any modern web browser.
+    Launch: Open index.html in any modern web browser.

 ⚠️ Disclaimer

-This project is intended for educational purposes, and artistic expression.
+This project is intended for educational purposes, CTF competitions, and artistic expression.
 Please use responsibly and only on systems you own or have explicit permission to modify.